 Another benefit to recording meetings is that you can reference them later (it can be fun to look back on a video from a year ago), and you can also see how you can improve as the organizer.
 Recording a video creates a feedback loop to help you improve the next time you hold a meeting.

-In this next section, I’ll share specific examples of remote team meetings at companies I’ve worked for.
-I’ll outline the benefits and drawbacks of each approach.
+In this next section, I'll share specific examples of remote team meetings at companies I've worked for.
+I'll outline the benefits and drawbacks of each approach.
+The #1 goal is to have an effective remote team meeting, no matter which cadence you employ.

 I've outlined the routine meetings I had when working for an organization of ~150 people.
 This excludes ad-hoc meetings that were focused on resolving specific blockers.